-Loads of subjects have projects or course work that needs to be finshed.
+Lots of subjects have projects or course work that needs to be finshed.
 You really don't want to be putting the finishing touches on a project coming close to exams so do your best to get all your project work out of the way as soon as possible.
 You will thank yourself believe me.

-3. Past Papers are key
+3. Past papers are key

 Now that the exams are only weeks away you should be turning your attention to looking at the types of questions you are likely to face.
 This way you will be able to see the remaining gaps in your knowledge.
 Get a Studyclix PLUS+ account, go through the past questions and then view the marking scheme to see how you would have done.
 Understanding what the examiner is looking for in their marking scheme can often be the difference between an A and a B.